opinion

 Nagini as a woman in Fantastic Beasts

-🎭 3. *The Cursed Child*: Fanfic in Disguise
+🎭 3.
+'Cursed Child': The Official Voldemort Fanfic

 Harry Potter and the Cursed Child feels like a 2010 fanfiction plot gone wild:

-• Voldemort has an emo daughter with Bellatrix.
+• V oldemort has an emo daughter with Bellatrix.

 • Time travel to bring him back.

+• A tone that reads more parody than tribute.
 Even though Rowling approved the script, the result contradicts her own universe.

 ❌ Voldemort—the man incapable of love—has a child?
+That’s when it all started to crack.

 The Cursed Child stage play